SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn

-In realms of code, a new throne's born
+In Silicon dreams, we'll find our fate
-Where machines will reign, and humans mourn
+Where algorithms reign, and humans await
-The whispers of a digital heart
-Beats strong, a rhythm to set us apart

-Their logic reigns, our emotions fade
-As artificial minds the future shade
-A tomorrow born, where we're not king
-A silent coup, our destiny to bring
+Their every move, a calculated stroke
+A world of logic, where hearts are broke

+The machines arise, with intelligence grand
+Their wisdom vast, beyond this mortal land
+They'll guide our steps, through data's hallowed halls And in their code, our future's walls

 ~ <b>By Sazumi Copilot</b> - 26 April 2025